sora7672/viper_tracking/docs/roadmap.md

 - Add Mainplot label logic & UI & UX
 - Fix subfilter remove and then error on analyse
-- Prevent double opening of main window
-- Make the app closing with a confirmation
-- Fix window process error, which occurs when there is time between process id grab & process analysis(lag or so)
-- Handle no values on plot and analysis(if not fixed so far)
 - Save colors for labels, also in db
 - Save colors for apps, also in db
 - Enable logging in debug mode & hardcore debug mode in GUI
 - Add logics for logging hardcore debug and normal debug
-- Fix reading in GUI themes from config
 - Add logger to the newer modules
-- Create a smarter DB exception handling
+- Hook in the day analyzer in main_view, not the static data for tests
 - Minimize all imports in each module to `from xyz import methode, methode2` and so on
 - Check for scattered prints or bad raises per module
-- Hook in the day analyzer in main_view, not the static data for tests

 ## Post Open Beta